Step 4

 • Deemed* income from excess gifting.

 (The Department of Human Services has rules around gifting your income and assets to family members or others, including limits on allowable amounts.
-See the Department of Human Services website at this here.)
+See the Department of Human Services website on this here.)

 Note: * ‘Deemed’ income refers to an assumed rate of income earned from bank accounts and other financial investments – as opposed to the actual earnings - that the Department of Human Services uses when assessing your income.
 If you ‘actually’ earn more than the ‘deemed income’, the extra amount is ignored.